The Pro-\'Etale Topos as a Category of Pyknotic Presheaves: The Proof of Theorem

 preserves effective epimorphisms.
 We may thus reduce to showing that the induced functor

 preserves effective epimorphisms.
 By Corollary~\ref{Cor: inlusion from constr. sheaves preserves eff. epis}, the inclusion

-\begin{sloppypar*} preserves effective epimorphisms.
-Furthermore $k$ factors through the full subcategory~$\mathcal{S}_\pi^\wedge /K$.
-By Lemma~\ref{Lemma: limits of eff epis} and since effective epimorphisms in slice categories are detected by the projections, it suffices to see that the inclusion $\mathcal{S}_\pi^\wedge \rightarrow \mathbf{Pyk}(\mathcal{S})$ preserves effective epimorphisms, which is clear by \cite[Corollary 13.4.10]{barwick2018exodromy}. \end{sloppypar*} \end{beweis}
+preserves effective epimorphisms.
+Furthermore $k$ factors through the full subcategory~${\mathcal{S}_\pi^\wedge}_{/K}$ and hence so does $j$.
+By Lemma~\ref{Lemma: limits of eff epis} and since effective epimorphisms in slice categories are detected by the projections, it suffices to see that the inclusion $\mathcal{S}_\pi^\wedge \rightarrow \Pyk(\mathcal{S})$ preserves effective epimorphisms, which is clear by \cite[Corollary 13.4.10]{barwick2018exodromy}. \end{beweis}

 We have finally collected all the necessary ingredients that are needed to prove our main theorem:

 \begin{beweisv}{\ref{Theorem: Cts Exodromy}} The Exodromy Theorem provides an equivalence of tiny $\infty$-pretopoi